 Ever hear the phrase ‘garbage in, garbage out”? that means that if you’re putting crappy things into your mind crappy things will come out.
 Which is why I start my day the way I do.

-Reaching Postpartum Fitness Goals Step #4 – Get a Plan From a Professional
+Reaching Post Kids Fitness Goals Step #4 – Get a Plan From a Professional

 We don’t know who made that or if they even have the credentials to make such a thing.
 Because, guess what?
 It could be some random person that lives in their mama’s basement that hasn’t seen the light of day in 10 years.